Knowing how to tape your breasts for a deep V dress is a skill in itself, especially for those who are blessed in the boob department.

-Knowing a way to tape boobs for a dress with a deep V is a skill in itself, especially for those who are blessed in the boob department.
-Celebrities like Kim Kardashian, JLo, and Beyoncé, among so many others have nailed how to keep theirs perked up every time they appear in public.
+Many well-known celebrities like Kim Kardashian, JLo, and Beyoncé, among so many others have nailed down how to keep theirs perked up every time they appear in public.
 For the rest of us, we can try their tricks and celebrity-approved ways to tape our breasts for a red carpet-ready look.

 If dresses have a deep plunging neckline, even wearing the best push up bra ever or going braless are not always the best options.

-If you don’t have a sticky backless bra which will work with your dress, tape may become your new best friend.
+If you don’t have a sticky backless bra that works with your dress, tape may become your new best friend.

 Small-breasted women might get away with just nipple covers.
 But, tape does more by adding definition to the breasts and even enhancing or creating some cleavage.

 Taping your breasts is not a complicated concept.
 It entails cutting out an adequate strip of tape which can go from the bottom of your breasts to the back of your shoulder.